Aravind066390/hackhazards25-repository/README.md

 List improvements, extensions, or follow-up features:

-- 📈 More integrations
+- 📈 More features like features that alllow students to view their academic average and the regions of improvements required
-- 🛡️ Security enhancements
+- 🛡️ More Security enhancements  for future functioning
-- 🌐 Localization / broader accessibility
+- 🌐 no future ideas but plans to make it working as a app in future

 ---

 ## 📎 Resources / Credits

-- APIs or datasets used
-- Open source libraries or tools referenced
-- Acknowledgements
+- this project is not up to the mark but in future I expect to improve it.

 ---

 ## 🏁 Final Words

-Share your hackathon journey — challenges, learnings, fun moments, or shout-outs!
+I had no such thing as a challenge and I had fun mostly trying to think in a new way as a student helped me build logic in smaller time durations and more efficient.

 ---